Aaron Chorin: Early years

-Chorin was born in Hranice (Přerov District), Moravia, Austria (now in the Czech Republic) in 1766.
-At the age of fourteen he studied in the yeshivah of Rabbi Jeremiah Mattersdorf in Mattersburg, Austria, and two years later at Prague in the higher Talmudical school of Ezekiel Landau.
+Chorin was born in Hranice (Přerov District), Moravia (then part of the Holy Roman Empire, now in the Czech Republic), in 1766.
+At the age of fourteen, he studied in the yeshivah of Rabbi Jeremiah Mattersdorf in Mattersburg, Austria, and two years later at Prague in the higher Talmudical school of Ezekiel Landau.
 Here he also learned German.
-Chorin married on December 26, 1783, and entered commerce; but his business career being unsuccessful, he accepted the post of rabbi at Arad in the spring of 1789, which he occupied till his death.
+Chorin married on December 26, 1783, and entered commerce; but his business career being unsuccessful, he accepted the post of rabbi at Arad (then in the Kingdom of Hungary, today in Romania) in the spring of 1789, which he occupied till his death.

 His First Work

 In 1798, Chorin published his first pamphlet, Imre No'am (אמרי נועם Words of Pleasantness), in which he argued that as the sturgeon had scales it was permitted as food according to Scripture.
 His opinion, although following that of Landau and other authorities, was strongly opposed by Mordecai Benet and his partisans.
-Rabbi Isaac Krieshaber of Páks wrote a refutation, Maḳḳel No'am (מקל נועם Staff of Pleasantness), which called forth a second pamphlet by Chorin, Shiryon Ḳasḳassim (שריון קשקשים Armour of Quills), (Prague, 1799).
+Rabbi Isaac Krieshaber of Páks wrote a refutation, Maḳḳel No'am (מקל נועם Staff of Pleasantness), which called forth a second pamphlet by Chorin, Shiryon Ḳasḳassim (שריון קשקשים Armour of Scales), (Prague, 1799).

 By his determined opposition to the traditional usages in Hungary, Chorin incurred the hostility of most of his colleagues.
 In the spring of 1802 he journeyed to the Somogy district.
 The favorable impression which his sermons made upon his Jewish hearers there induced him to consider himself as the future rabbi of this district, and on the title page of a pamphlet he published he assumed this title.
 The rich and prominent Moses Lakenbacher, president of the congregation of Nagykanizsa, promised Chorin his influence with his brethren of the district; but when Lakenbacher became aware of the strong opposition of the conservative party against the reformer he soon turned against him.